How to transfer a charity’s money, investments or property to another charity if it closes, merges or is replaced by a charitable company or CIO.

 - close your charity so another charity can take on its assets and do similar work

-You generally need to get the Charity Commission to approve charity asset transfers.
+You will often need to get the Charity Commission to approve charity asset transfers.

 Asset transfers allowed by governing documents